Sibirli/grechcoin/README.md

 # Grechcoin
 Grechcoin on Everscale
     This site is dedicated to the TIP-3 Token created on the 5th gen blockchain:
     Grechcoin on Everscale. - Cryptocurrency inspired by buckwheat (ru.: Grechca).
 Why buckwheat?
     Grechcoin is a long-term thing like real buckwheat.
 Buckwheat is bought for the future, and not for a given period of time or short term.
     Long term will allow you to have a greater chance of success.
-    Perhaps it is Grechcoin that can make you rich.</p>
+    Perhaps it is Grechcoin that can make you rich.
-    <p style="text-indent:20px"> Brief information:<br>
+        Brief information:<br>
         Name: Grechcoin <br>
         Ticker: GRE <br>
         Circulating, Total & Max Supply: 128 000 GRE <br>